Congressional District # 01

 In 1975 and 1985, USS Lead received a National Pollutant Discharge Elimination System (NPDES) permit to discharge furnace cooling water and storm water runoff to the Grand Calumet River.
 According to the Indiana Department of Environmental Management (IDEM), permit levels were exceeded for several materials.
 In the 1980s, several state and federal enforcement actions were taken against the company.
 In September 1985, the Indiana State Board of Health (ISBH) found USS Lead in violation of state law because lead particles were found downwind of the site.

-Approximately four million people rely on drinking water drawn primarily from intakes in Lake Michigan, which is 15 miles downstream of where hazardous substances from the site enter surface water.
+Approximately four million people rely on drinking water drawn primarily from intakes in Lake Michigan, which is 15 miles downstream from the site.
 Approximately 7,500 people work or attend school within two miles of the site.

 EPA placed the USS Lead site on the National Priorities List in April 2009.